michaelkourlas/node-js2xmlparser/README.md

 ## License

 js2xmlparser is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Please see the LICENSE.md file for more information.
+Please see the LICENSE file for more information.